Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

-\paragraph{Findings.} The results are summarised in \autoref{fig:stalk-sweep-real}.
-On \textsc{PubMed} and \textsc{Film}, accuracies are essentially flat within error bars as $d$ varies, indicating that increasing stalk dimension beyond $d=2$ brings no systematic benefit.
+\paragraph{Findings: PolyNSD maintains SOTA results across depth.} The results we get are summarised in \autoref{fig:stalk-sweep-real} and show that on \textsc{PubMed} and \textsc{Film}, accuracies are essentially flat within error bars as $d$ varies, indicating that increasing stalk dimension beyond $d=2$ brings no systematic benefit.
 On \textsc{Cora} and \textsc{Texas} we observe mild, non-monotonic trends: performance can slightly increase when moving from $d=2$ to $d=3$, but often degrades again for $d\ge 4$.
 The strongest configurations on all four datasets typically occur at \emph{small stalk dimensions} ($d\in\{2,3\}$).
 Larger stalks do not lead to clear improvements and can even hurt performance through over-parameterisation and increased optimisation difficulty.
-This contrasts with earlier sheaf architectures, where $d=4$ emerged as a de facto default and larger stalks were sometimes required to approach state-of-the-art performance.

-In PolyNSD, polynomial diffusion on the sheaf Laplacian compensates for the reduced stalk dimensionality: expressive spectral filters and explicit parallel transport allows us to achieve near state-of-the-art accuracy with compact stalks, motivating the choice of low $d$ in the main experiments.
+This contrasts with earlier sheaf architecture settings, where $d=4$ emerged as a de facto default and larger stalks were sometimes required to approach state-of-the-art performance.
+This is because polynomial diffusion on the sheaf Laplacian compensates for the reduced stalk dimensionality, where expressive spectral filters and explicit parallel transport allows us to achieve near state-of-the-art accuracy with compact stalks, motivating the choice of low $d$ in the main experiments.